 Susan G. Komen® Kentucky is the local source for funding breast cancer detection, support and educational awareness in Kentuckiana.
-In 2017, Komen Kentucky is investing more than $395,000 in education, diagnosis, treatment support, and survivorship programs that serve uninsured or underinsured Kentuckiana residents.
+In 2018, Komen Kentucky is investing in education, diagnosis, treatment support, and survivorship programs that serve uninsured or underinsured Kentuckiana residents.
 To learn more about how these programs and services are selected for funding by Komen Kentucky click here.

 Click here to view a listing of the